monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 If a term is a candidate for obsoletion and/or merging, this should be reported on the [GitHub issue tracker](https://github.com/monarch-initiative/mondo/issues) and labeled 'obsolete'.
 Click [here](https://github.com/monarch-initiative/mondo/issues?q=is%3Aissue+is%3Aopen+label%3Aobsolete) for potential terms to be obsoleted.

+Some examples of when to obsolete and/or merge a term are:
+- Duplicate terms (for example MONDO:0019055 mitochondrial disease was obsoleted and replaced by MONDO:0004069 'inborn mitochondrial metabolism disorder')
+- Terms that are not truly diseases (ie phenotype terms, such as MONDO:0007348 Colchicine resistance)

 Issues should remain open for at least two weeks to allow for the community to comment and bring up any objections.
 All obsoletions will be done via a pull request and reviewed by Mondo developers.